Animadversio/Tuning-Manifold-Charting/README.md

 * Weight for our matlab implementation of FC6GAN is hosted in xxxx.

 ### Black box optimization algorithms `optimizers`
-We open source our adaption of `Cholesky-CMA-ES` optimization algorithms, and the `ZOHA_Sphere` algorithms for the constrained optimization on the hyper-surface of a sphere.
+We open source our adaption of `Cholesky-CMA-ES` optimization algorithms, and the `ZOHA_Sphere` algorithms for the constrained optimization on the hyper-surface of a hyper-sphere.
+The description and characterization of both optimizers were detailed in [our paper](https://dl.acm.org/doi/abs/10.1145/3512290.3528725) and [repo](https://github.com/Animadversio/ActMax-Optimizer-Dev).

 Test and demo code, to be added.